diekmanc/circ-immune-antiviral/README.md

 # circ-immune-antiviral

-Code associated with Journal of Royal Society Interface submission
+Code associated with Journal of the Royal Society Interface submission